mulekick/vittel/README.md

 | <code>[vite](https://www.npmjs.com/package/vite)</code>                                                               | Next generation froontend tooling                                    |
 | <code>[vite-plugin-webfont-dl](https://www.npmjs.com/package/vite-plugin-webfont-dl)</code>                           | Extracts, downloads and injects fonts during the build               |

-## ⚛️ Footnote concerning React ⚛️
+## ⚛️ Footnotes ⚛️

-This project is at its third iteration  now, it is a case of having done [this](https://react.dev/learn/start-a-new-react-project#can-i-use-react-without-a-framework) before the new framework-oriented react docs came out :
+  - This project is at its third major iteration (it started with plain javascript, then react, now typescript).
+  - It is a case of having done [this](https://react.dev/learn/start-a-new-react-project#can-i-use-react-without-a-framework) before the new react docs came out :

 ![This is a alt text.](https://i.imgur.com/Vk6XfpZ.png "The react team approves 😁")